Common types of compensation strategies

 Know how much can you spend, and perform periodic audits to make sure you’re in line with market trends and staying competitive.
 Your budget factors in all costs including payroll, taxes and existing benefits.
 Determine what you can afford to offer by performing a few calculations.

-Example: You have a budget of $4000 for compensation.
-Determine how much goes to salary and how you will disperse the remainder.
-If 85% goes to salary, you might allocate the remaining 15% by spending 8% for healthcare, 3% for PTO and 3% for retirement.
+Example: You have a budget of $400,000 for compensation for your small business.
+Determine how much goes to salary and how you can disperse the remainder.
+If 85% goes to salary, you might allocate the remaining 15% by spending 8% for health care, 3% for PTO and 3% for retirement.

-Your compensation package may be the same across the entire company, or you may offer different rewards for different departments or seniority.
-Once you’ve gathered the data from the previous steps, decide how and where you will divide your compensation.
-Consider holding biannual or annual reviews where employees can earn performance metrics to qualify for raises or bonuses.
+Your compensation package may be the same across the entire company, or you may offer specific rewards based on departments or seniority.
+Once you’ve gathered the data from the previous steps, decide how and where you’ll divide your compensation.
+Consider holding biannual or annual reviews where employees’ performance metrics can qualify them for raises or bonuses.

-- You offer a vacation package for new or younger employees and retirement packages for older or more experienced employees.
+- You offer retirement packages for older or more experienced employees.

-- You may stipulate that employees qualify for two weeks of paid vacation after six months of employment, three weeks vacation after two years and four weeks after five years.
+- You may stipulate that employees qualify for 2 weeks of paid vacation after 6 months of employment, 3 weeks vacation after 2 years and 4 weeks after 5 years.

 Common questions about building a compensation strategy include: